Skip to main content

 • the first column with names — names of users who are the owners of the folder or file;

-• the second column with names — names of groups that own the folder or file;
+• the second column with names — names of groups that are owners of the folder or file;

 • last column — file or directory names.